Category: Flatbread Blog and News

 Dried lavash is also used with Armenian traditional dish called Khash.

 Khash is one of the most festive Armenian dishes.
+Experience this tradition by using our authentic lavash, either dried and crumbled into the broth or as a soft wrap alongside it.
 Armenians eat it mostly in the cold season with dried lavash bread which is crumbled into the broth.
 Sometimes another soft piece of lavash is used as a wrap.

 Armenians cook it by boiling bovine shanks for hours until the tendon falls off the bones and the water becomes a thick broth.
 Many times cooked stomach pieces are also added to the dish.
 There is no salt used while cooking, but it is liberally seasoned with salt and crushed garlic after the dish is served.